 Want a bug-free boat?
 Manage your trash so they don’t see your boat as an all-you-can-eat buffet!
 [More] Manage Your Trash to Avoid Bugs

 Meat wrappers can make for really stinky trash, particularly in a hot climate.
 Here’s a simple way to avoid that!
 [More] Meat Wrappers in the Trash

 Trash threatening to take over the boat?
 No dumpster in sight?
 A quick tip to help you tame it.
 [More] Better Trash Storage

 A clogged head usually means a nasty job where you have to take the toilet halfway apart.
 Many cruisers follow this rule and go years without a clog.
-[More] Clog-Free Head
+[More] Prevent a Clogged Head